bodsch/ansible-monitoring-plugins/README.md

 ### remove monitoring plugins from list

-`nagios-plugins-mysql` and MariaDB from epel are not compatible in CentoOS 8. (see https://github.com/Icinga/icinga2/issues/7927)
+`nagios-plugins-mysql` and MariaDB from epel are not compatible in CentoOS 8. ([read this issue](https://github.com/Icinga/icinga2/issues/7927))

-Here you can remove modules from the site if necessary.
+If necessary, some of the plugins can be removed from the previously defined list:

 ```
 monitoring_plugins_blacklist: